THE Regents of the University of California — Federal Contractor Profile

 Frequently Asked Questions

-What does THE REGENTS OF THE UNIVERSITY OF CALIFORNIA do for the government?
+What does THE REGENTS OF THE UNIVERSITY OF CALIFORNIA do for the federal government?

 How much taxpayer money does THE REGENTS OF THE UNIVERSITY OF CALIFORNIA receive?